hungryseven/django-bank-requisites/README.md

 You have several options when you work with DRF.

 1. Inherit your model from ```BankDetailsUnValidated``` abstract model.
-This abstract model doesn't have any validation on it's own level.
+This abstract model doesn't have any validation on it's own level:

 ```
 from django_bank_requisites.models import BankDetailsUnvalidated